-The Company competes in the household and personal care consumer product categories, which are highly innovative categories, characterized by a continuous flow of new products and line extensions, and requiring significant advertising and promotion.
+The Company competes in the household and personal care consumer product categories, which are highly innovative categories, characterized by a continuous flow of new products and line extensions, and require significant advertising and promotion.
 The Company competes in these categories primarily on the basis of product innovation and performance, brand recognition, price, value and other consumer benefits.
-Consumer products, particularly those that are value-priced, such as laundry and household cleaning products, as well as certain toothpaste products, are subject to significant price competition.
+Consumer products, particularly laundry and household cleaning products, as well as certain toothpaste products, are subject to significant price competition.
 As a result, the Company from time to time may need to reduce the prices for some of its products to respond to competitive and customer pressures and to maintain market share.

-Internationally, the Company's products compete in similar competitive categories for most of its products.
+Internationally, the Company competes in similar competitive categories for most of its products.

-Many of the Company's competitors are large companies, including The Procter & Gamble Company, The Sun Products Corporation, The Clorox Company, Colgate-Palmolive Company, S.C.
+The Company's competitors include The Procter & Gamble Company ("P&G"), The Sun Products Corporation, The Clorox Company, Colgate-Palmolive Company, S.C.
 Johnson & Son, Inc., Henkel AG & Co.
-KGaA, Reckitt Benckiser Group plc, Johnson & Johnson, Ansell Limited, Pfizer Inc., Bayer AG and Alere Inc. Many of these companies have greater financial resources than the Company and have the capacity to outspend the Company if they attempt to gain market share.
+KGaA, Reckitt Benckiser Group plc, Johnson & Johnson, Ansell Limited, Pfizer Inc., Bayer AG, Alere Inc. (formerly known as Inverness Medical Innovations, Inc.), NBTY, Inc. and Pharmavite LLC.
+Many of these companies have greater financial resources than the Company and have the capacity to outspend the Company if they attempt to gain market share.